Additivity of quantum relative entropies as a single-copy criterion: Additivity for the Umegaki relative entropy

 if and only if

 \end{theorem} \begin{proof} We establish the two directions separately.
 We first show how the conditions in~\eqref{eq:additivity first state} imply~\eqref{eq:strong additivity}.
-By invoking the subadditivity of the minimized relative entropy, the additivity of the regularized relative entropy, and the sufficient conditions for weak additivity in Theorem~\ref{thm:Stein-additivity}, we obtain that
+By invoking the subadditivity of the minimized relative entropy, the additivity of the regularized relative entropy stated in Proposition~\ref{prop: Additivity regularized}, and the sufficient conditions for weak additivity in Theorem~\ref{thm:Stein-additivity}, we find that

 We now turn to the converse direction.
-Suppose that condition~\eqref{eq:additivity first state} is not satisfied for $j=1$.
-Then, by Theorem~\ref{thm:Stein-additivity}, it follows that additivity must fail for some value $n_1$.
-Setting $m = 1$, we thus obtain
+Suppose that condition~\eqref{eq:additivity first state} is not satisfied (say) for $j=1$.
+Then, by Theorem~\ref{thm:Stein-additivity}, it follows that additivity must fail for some value $m_1$.
+Setting $m_2=\cdots=m_k = 1$, we thus obtain